Skip to main content

 Neumorphism Buttons

 Neumorphic buttons use dual box-shadows — one dark and one light — to create the illusion that the button is extruded from or pressed into a flat surface.
 The button background matches its parent container, so only the shadows define its shape.
 This creates a soft, tactile quality reminiscent of molded plastic.
 Neumorphism works best on neutral gray backgrounds and conveys a calm, minimal aesthetic.
-It is most effective for toggles, settings panels, and ambient UI where aggressive contrast is unnecessary.
+Build complete neumorphic interfaces with the neumorphism generator.

 Neon Buttons